PSchwahn/LLBounds/README.md

 Running the code requires an installation of both Sage and LiE.

+**Warning**: I don't recall the exact SageMath version used for this project, but it might have been 9.8 or earlier.
+It seems that the implementation Sage's `BranchingRule` class has changed (as of SageMath version 10.4).
+As a consequence, the function `resmatrix` (which converts a Sage branching rule to a LiE restriction matrix) no longer works.
+In particular, the main functions (like `Sym2LowerBounds`) no longer work with Sage branching rules.
+I plan on fixing this (hopefully) soon.

+That said, the main functions still work properly when using a LiE restriction matrix (given as a list of lists) in place of the Sage branching rule.

 ## Usage

 Open sage in a terminal and type: